MoAngwenyi/PorfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 <img width="747" height="419" alt="GlowskinProducts" src="https://github.com/user-attachments/assets/e4126098-ca7b-41b7-861b-d3cf62bb7851" />

 # Recommendations:
-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the MARKETING TEAM to consider the following:

 Specific observation that is related to a recommended action.
 Recommendation or general guidance based on this observation.